ProjectCourse-D0020E-PoA/Project-D0020E-Library/README.md

+To inslall this library simply copy the Library package and use the methods within that.
+There is a Main file within the folder that could be used to test the library functionality

 # Project-D0020E POA lib
 The library is intended to be published to some public java Library site ex Maven.
 Currently, the library code is just in a separate repository to emulate having it as an import for our test applications.